-This command can be used when Symantec scan software is specified for use.
+This command can be used when Symantec scan software, McAfee scan software, or Trend Micro InterScan Web Security Virtual Appliance is specified for use.

 This command is applied to the node on which the command is executed.
 This command must be executed on both nodes in cluster configurations.